foostan/crkbd/corne-classic/doc/buildguide_en.md

 __Note__ that the default Crkbd firmware has __LEDs turned off__, so you'll have to turn them on before you can test (see the firmware section for instructions how).

 ### Jumpers for OLED modules (optional)

 To use OLED modules, short circuit the jumper patterns.
 __Only short circuit the front side__

 ![image](https://user-images.githubusercontent.com/736191/40734778-56ded514-6474-11e8-8da7-3ebba048d62d.png)

-### TRRS socket, reset switch, OLED header sockets.
+### TRRS socket, reset switch, OLED header sockets

 Install TRRS sockets and reset switches as in the picture.
 For OLEDs, also implement pin sockets.